benjamin-rood/abm-cp/README.md

 * Enable use in a distributed environment.

-* Complete testing suite.
+* Complete testing suite including integration tests.

-* Allow hot-swapping of different `abm` packages.
+* Allow hot-swapping of different `abm` variant packages.

 * Store modelling sessions to server database along with statistical data for later retrieval.

-* Fluid ABM timescale controls? ⟵ Doable, but probably not without switching to `gopherjs` so I can integrate it all within the same codebase.
+* Fluid ABM timescale controls?
+Doable, but probably not without switching to gopherjs so I can integrate it all within the same codebase.

-* Optional recording of Visualisation to SVG frame sequence using `ajstarks/svgo`
+* Optional recording of Visualisation to SVG frame sequence using `ajstarks/svgo` package.